Written by Lisa Truesdale. Reviewed by cleaning expert Sean Busch.

 For a more detailed explanation, let’s think about the human body’s digestive system for a moment.
 As soon as we put a bite of food into our mouth, the enzymes in our body go right to work, causing a chemical reaction that breaks down the food into smaller particles so it’s easier to digest.
 There are different enzymes throughout the digestive system -- in our mouth, our stomach, our small intestine, and so on.
 Each enzyme has a specific job to do, and it goes directly to the source; for instance, enzymes called amylases split carbohydrates into simple sugars, and enzymes called lipases split fats and oils into fatty acids.

-The chemical reaction with enzyme cleaners is very similar.
-Enzyme-based cleaners like Puracy Natural Stain Remover, Puracy Natural Laundry Detergent, and Puracy Natural Dishwasher Detergent Packs contain plant-based enzymes that go quickly to work on hundreds of different types of stains.
+The chemical reaction with enzymatic cleaners is very similar.
+Bio-enzymatic cleaners like Puracy Natural Stain Remover, Puracy Natural Laundry Detergent, and Puracy Natural Dishwasher Detergent Packs contain plant-based enzymes that quickly go to work on removing hundreds of different types of stains and odors.
 These enzymes cause a natural chemical reaction that keeps breaking the stain down into smaller and smaller particles until it’s gone completely.

 There’s a saying in the industry: If stains are the lock, then enzymes are the key.